SurrealPartisan/shiofaioth/README.md

 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
 * Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai raiboud* miem-ka.", "The explosion was my work."

+Participles are adjectives/adverbs formed from verbs with derivational suffixes.
+There are three types of participles in Shiofaioth: the active or nominative participle (suffix "-(i)fa"), and two passive participles (suffix "-(i)tafa"), one accusative and the other dative (suffix "-(i)mafa").
+The initial i of the suffixes will be included if the verb eds in a consonant.
+Similarly to verbs, participles are not inflected for tense, but can take adverbs describing the timing.
+* Example 1 (nominative participle): "ui moer baileifa", "a dancing man"
+* Example 2 (accusative participle): "ai cou baileitafa", "a show that is performed by dancing"
+* Example 3 (dative participle): "ui nais baileimafa", "a woman for whom a dance is performed"
+* Example 4 (past participle): "ei leip xaititafa aikai mas", "a bread that has been eaten"
+* Example 5 (present participle): "ei leip xaititafa aura", "a bread that is being eaten"
+* Example 6 (future participle): "ei leip xaititafa muoehaei mas", "a bread that will be eaten"

 ## Dictionary
 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.

+* aikai - (adjective/adverb) "early"
 * amio - (noun, class 2) "friend"
+* aura - (adjective/adverb) "current", "currently", "now"
 * ausoa - (verb) "to believe"
 * bailei - (verb) "to dance"
 * baisen - (verb) (to bite)